 2019 WTIC LEGISLATIVE SESSION UPDATE

-The 2019 general session is scheduled to run through Wednesday, February 27, 2019, with five additional days available if needed.
-As of today there are 141 bills and resolutions listed on the Wyoming Legislature website.
+The 2019 general session is underway and is scheduled to run through Wednesday, February 27, 2019, with five additional days available if needed.
+As of today there are 455 bills and resolutions listed on the Wyoming Legislature website.
 Bills can be found here

 New bills are being added daily with an expected total bill load of about 500.

-As a number of bills that could impact the tourism and hospitality industry have and will continue to emerge in the coming weeks.
+As a number of bills that could impact the hospitality and tourism industry in Wyoming have and will continue to emerge in the coming weeks.
 Your association will be very closely monitoring them, as they are posted and engaging as necessary.

 To be most effective in protecting and promoting our industry we will need your help throughout the session.
 Please keep a very close eye out for any “calls to action.”
 These typically require immediate action, will be simple to read and will include all of the information that you will need to engage.
 We only use the call to action when absolutely necessary so when you see one please take a moment to read it and engage.
 Our greatest strength is your voice and you will be needed this session to help support our industry.

-The following list is comprised of the bills currently listed, related to tourism and hospitality in Wyoming.
+The following list is comprised of the bills currently listed, related to the hospitality and tourism industry in Wyoming.
 There will be many more bills listed in the coming weeks.
 This list will be updated weekly.
-Please watch the WTIC legislative update every Monday for additions and up to date information on the legislative priorities of the tourism and hospitality industry.
+Please watch the WTIC legislative update every Monday for additions and up to date information on our legislative priorities.

 Bills we are supporting